-For any work-related injury (whether or not the individual elects to seek medical attention) the supervisor or principal investigator (PI) must complete an Employee Occupational Injury-Illness Report Form.
+For any work-related injury (whether or not the individual elects to seek medical attention) the principal investigator (PI), laboratory manager, or laboratory supervisor must complete an Employee Occupational Injury-Illness Report Form.

 For treatment the supervisor or PI must also complete an Employer Notification for Treatment Form (IUB and Regional Campuses).
 All forms for all campuses are found at University Human Resource Services.

 - Notify your Principal Investigator, Lab Manager, or Lab Supervisor immediately;